Pink Season: Background and release

 After the album was released, a new music video was released for the song "Nickelodeon Girls" on 13 March 2017.

+The cover of the album displays a pink Dodge Stealth that is not owned by Miller.

 A remix EP titled Pink Season: The Prophecy was released on 24 May 2017, featuring remixes by Borgore, Getter, Tasty Treat and Axel Boy.

 An unnamed third album (nicknamed "PG3" by some fans) was planned by Miller, along with a "long overdue" tour as the character, but Miller quit the Pink Guy name shortly after this.

 Track listing

 All songs are written and produced by George Miller, except where noted.